 This is because nectar is a primary food source for hummingbirds.
 To fuel their active lifestyle, hummingbirds need to feed on it almost continuously throughout the day.

-Supplying a fresh and reliable nectar source will be much appreciated and sought after by hummingbirds.
+Supplying a fresh and reliable nectar source will be sought after by hummingbirds.

 But before you throw up your new hummingbird feeder, it’s important to understand the time commitment they demand, including how to properly make the nectar, how often to clean the feeders, etc.